We’ve all heard the scary statistics about the seemingly ever-growing levels of stress in our modern workplaces, but how can we learn to manage it?

 Helping someone else can boost your mood instantly.
 Maybe call a friend to find out how they are going, or invite someone over for dinner.
 Donate to charity, or even better (once your stress is under control) consider volunteering – it takes your mind off work, gives some perspective and delivers proven benefits to your emotional well-being.

-Other resources explaining effective stress management techniques
+Further reading explaining effective stress management techniques